 Collecting on the opposite side of the world (Australia), I had only brief telephone contact with Alex, until he decided to pass on his collection.
 It was nice to finally meet in person, and we enjoyed discussing the highlights of some fine rare pieces, and the stories behind them.

 I would say it is a fine privilege to have added the majority of Alex' collection to ours, and many cards will be referenced as "ex.
 Rendon Collection”.

 Gunther S (DAD)

 Pictured here with me is my beloved father, Gunther.
-My dad perhaps is the earliest influence on my collecting nature.
-He has collected Stamps all his life.
+My dad perhaps was the earliest influence on my collecting nature.
+He collected Stamps all his life.
 In the early 90's my dad was picking these phonecards out of the card disposals under the public telephones.
 (Just for his son: ME).
 He found many good early cards.
 Once he found a batch of early issue cards (4 or 5 cards) wow that was exciting.
 Later he came across a bank of public telephones in a shopping centre where a shop owner would come with a bunch of 20 unit cards and telephone family overseas.
 After the call, my dad knew where to look, as he would stick them in the phonebook (all in pristine condition)